thma/generic-persistence/README.md

 This may look a bit verbose, but in actual code this may work out better, as `Either` allows pattern matching and chaining of computations with the `do` notation.

 A real world example can be found in the [Servant GP - UserServerSafe](https://github.com/thma/servant-gp/blob/main/src/UserServerSafe.hs) module.
-The `UserServerSafe` module is a copy of the `UserServer` module, but it uses the total API instead of the default API.
+The `UserServerSafe` module is a copy of the `UserServer` module, but it uses the safe API instead of the default API.
 As you can see, the code of `UserServerSafe` is actually a bit more compact than the code of UserServer.
 (In the default API, we have to deal with the special case of `selectById` returning `Nothing`.)

 ## How it works